Peter W. Walker

 Essays in Edited Collections

-“A Crisis of Conscience: Oaths, Martyrdom, and Community in Revolutionary Pennsylvania,” in The Consequences of Conflict: The American Revolution and Religion, ed.
-Kate Carté (in progress).
+“Thomas Barton’s Crisis of Conscience: Community, Salvation, and Oaths of Allegiance on the Pennsylvania Frontier,” in The Consequences of Conflict: The American Revolution and Religion, ed.
+Kate Carté (University of Virginia Press, forthcoming).

 “Religion, Politics, and Martyrdom in the American Revolution: The Loyalist Church of England Clergy,” in A Companion to American Religious History, ed.
 Benjamin E. Park (Hoboken, NJ: Wiley-Blackwell, 2021), 59-70.